-When children enter elementary grades (3, 4, 5) they are learning how to independently organize their materials for school.
+When children are in elementary grades (3, 4, 5) they start to learn how to independently organize their materials for school.

 Children with ADHD/ADD may have more difficulty learning how to organize homework and plan out assignments because they have an impaired ability to coordinate thoughts and ideas.